-Track an array of activity statistics using the Universal Analytics integration, available in Publitas.
+Track an array of activity statistics using the Universal Analytics integration in Publitas.

 Publitas records pageviews and events to Google Analytics to help track and analyze your online publications.
-To avoid polluting existing reports we recommend to create a new property in Google Analytics for collecting data about your online publications.
-If you wish to track both your website(s) as well as online publications in the same property, be sure to check out this article about cross domain tracking.
+To avoid polluting existing reports we recommend creating a new property in Google Analytics for collecting data about your online publications.
+If you wish to track your website(s) and online publications in the same property, check out this article about cross-domain tracking.